We have so-o-o much snow here in the mountains. Chris, my husband, and I were like 12-year-old kids building a snowman and playing in the snow.

 There are games for adding from 3 more to 10 more, to the sum of the dice.

-Follow-up worksheets are also included for each game!
+Follow-up worksheets are student accountability are also included for each game!

-Click the button below to see a quick video with a peek inside the subtraction version of this resource.
+Click the button below to see a quick video with a DETAILED LOOK inside the subtraction version of this resource.

 We love having follow-up worksheets to the centers we assign our students.
-When our kids know that they will have to “convince me” that they have used their time wisely to practice and learn during their station time, they are more accountable and are even more engaged and focused.
+When our kids know that there is student accountability – that they will have to “convince me” that they have used their time wisely to practice and learn during their station time, they are even more engaged and focused.
 It just seems to be that little extra push some of them need.

 I’ve included what we call a “self-check” on each page.
 See the second bullet at the top of the page.
 This question helps to slow down the speedsters and helps to prevent careless mistakes.